 Pablo Picasso was also a sculptor, printmaker, ceramicist, and theatre designer, he is also considered by some to be the father of modern art.
 He died in 1973.

 Born in 1840, Claude Monet was a French painter whose work was rejected by the conservative Academie des Beaux-Arts encouraging him and several artists to form the Anonymous Society of painters, sculptors, and engravers for the independent exhibition.
-His most famous painting, Impression Sunrise depicting a port landscape coined the term Impressionism for that particular style of art, therefore, crediting Monet as being one of the founders of French Impressionism.
+His most famous painting, Impression Sunrise depicts a port landscape coined the term Impressionism for that particular style of art, therefore, crediting Monet as being one of the founders of French Impressionism.

 The Franco-Prussian war forced Monet and his family to take refuge in London and then the Netherlands where he continued painting.
 Upon returning to France, Monet purchased a small boat which he used as his floating studio.
 Claude Monet painted many landscapes and landmarks but rather than focusing on the whole subject, he preferred to focus on a certain part and how different times of the day and the passage of the seasons make the light reflect in different ways, for example, a building.
 The efforts of Claude Monet helped French artists to be freed from the constraints of conservative artboards.
 He died in 1926.

 Commonly remembered by just his first name, Rembrandt Harmenszoon van was a Dutch draughtsman, painter, and printmaker.
 Born in 1606, Rembrandt never travelled abroad but was largely influenced by Italian artists and was also an art collector and dealer.
 He covered a wide range of subject matter ranging from portraits and landscapes to historical and Biblical scenes.